Henri Bedimo: LB Châteauroux

 After the 2007–08 season, Bedimo left Le Havre for Châteauroux on a free transfer on 22 July 2007.

 He made his debut for the club, starting the whole game, minutes, in a 0–0 draw against Clermont Foot in the opening game of the season.
 Since making his debut for Châteauroux, Bedimo quickly established himself in the starting eleven.
 On 21 September 2007, Bedimo scored his first goal for the club in a 1–0 win over Chamois Niortais.
 His second goal for Châteauroux came on 30 March 2008, in a 2–1 loss against Sedan.
 At the end of the 2007–08 season, he went on to make thirty–six appearances and scoring two times in all competitions.

 Ahead of the 2008–09 season, Bedimo was linked a move back to his former club Grenoble, but Châteauroux managed to keep him for another season.
-It wasn't until on 3 October 2008 when he scored his first goal of the season in a 2–1 loss against Boulogne.
+On 3 October 2008, he scored his first goal of the season in a 2–1 loss against Boulogne.
 Two weeks later on 17 October 2008 against Dijon, however, Bedimo was sent–off for a second bookable offence, in a 2–0 loss.
 Despite this, Bedimo remained involved in a number of matches in the first team and went on to make twenty–three appearances and scoring once in all competitions.

 In the 2009–10 season, Bedimo continued to establish himself in the starting eleven for Châteauroux.
-It wasn't until on 30 October 2009 when he scored in a 5–4 loss against Dijon.
+On 30 October 2009, he scored in a 5–4 loss against Dijon.
 Bedimo started in every match until his departure from the club, making twenty–three appearances and scoring once in all competitions.